Noratrieb/stuff/README.md

 # MSRV-Policy
 `stuff`s current MSRV is `1.34.2`.
 This version *can* get increased in a non-breaking change, but such changes are avoided unless necessary.
-Features requiring a newer Rust version might get gated behind optional features in the futurey.
+Features requiring a newer Rust version might get gated behind optional features in the future.